 iv) The Six Piers

-With unique attractions of their own, the sox piers have it all – breathtaking views, games, picnic spots, boating, fishing, and, of course, the Governors Island Ferry.
+With unique attractions, the Six Piers have it all – breathtaking views, games, picnic spots, boating, fishing, and, of course, the Governors Island Ferry.

 Pier 1:-The finest place to see the entire Manhattan skyline.

 Pier 2: Pick-up games and any form of physical activity are best done here.
-This pier contains a roller rink, a handball court, a basketball court, and other amenities.
+This pier contains a roller rink, handball, basketball court, and other amenities.

 Pier 3: One of the best places in Brooklyn for a picnic because it is surrounded by lush vegetation, which is perfect for a peaceful stroll.